marymAlaaEldin/marymAlaaEldin/README.md

 - 👋 Hi, I’m @marymAlaaEldin
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning ASP.NET
+- 🌱 I’m currently learning ASP.NET stack

 ### MY EXPERIENCE
 - I have took a place in **Support ASU** student activity as a **HR Head and Vice President**.